kushal-script/WanderScript/README.md

 * **Custom Chat Themes:** Allow users to personalize their chat interface with different themes.
 * **Light/Dark Theme Toggle:** Implement a toggle in the user dashboard for light and dark mode preferences.
 * **App Styling Enhancements:** Continuous improvements to the overall UI/UX and styling of the application.

+**Dual Database Architecture:** Leverages **MySQL** for core user data and relationships (profiles, followers, posts) and **MongoDB** for flexible, real-time data like comments and direct messages, showcasing an understanding of database selection for optimal performance.

 ## Contact